Tautulli/Tautulli/API.md

 ```
 Required parameters:
-    section_id (int):          The section id of the library to export, OR
+    section_id (int):          The section id of the library items to export, OR
     rating_key (int):          The rating key of the media item to export

 Optional parameters: